TAILOR-UoB/new_ways_of_publishing/booksource/examples/interactive-content.md

 However, it requires a third party server (e.g. Google Colab, MyBinder, SageMaker Studio Lab, or others).
 On the other hand, there are some methods to run code in the same web browser without the need of an external computation resource.
-In this Section we demonstrate how this can be achieved with Shinylive.
+In this section we demonstrate how this can be achieved with Shinylive.

 (sec:int:plo)=